From the army to anthropology: Postdoc’s path to peace-and-justice research has been a journey

 “I believe anthropologists are uniquely placed to make connections between this humanistic discipline and get us closer to understanding contemporary societies through the lenses of peace and justice,” Khan said.
 “You can study humans while at the same time also studying the environment and see how much of that is just and how much isn’t.”

-Another project he’s taken on at the Center for Social Concerns is the Community Engagement Case Archive.
+Another project he’s taken on at the Institute for Social Concerns is the Community Engagement Case Archive.
 The archive will be a collection of perceived real-life scenarios about students’ relationships with new people, managing differences, and navigating ethical dilemmas, among other challenges.
 The project’s goal is to enhance students’ preparation for working in places and communities that are new to them.

 “Students will be able to read these narratives, think through the situations, and learn from them before they embed themselves in a new community and face different forms of justice and injustice — individually and institutionally,” Khan said.